Lightcore-project/Lightcore/README.md

-# Lightcore: A lightweight flexable blockchain framework.
+# Lightcore: A lightweight flexible blockchain framework

 *read in other language: [简体中文](zh/README.md)*